EdwardMGonzalez/Skolden/Adventures/third_session.md

 Rat hops into the pit after the gouls were vanquished and pops out of the pitt with a bright red cloak on.

+After a lengthy and dangerous battle, the group camps to recoup.

+Clear a passage to the east and Kal & Rat sneak down into that passage.
+As they move through it, they hear heavy breathing and see a large reptile.
+It's the size of a school school bus.
+Its rythmic breathing ceases and it lifts its head "I can smell you, you can come out".

+Rat bribes this dragon (Ice Wing) with brandy.
+The dragon likes brandy!
+He's allowed to leave on the condition that he brings brandy back within a week.
+Rat & Kal negotiate for the group and we jet.

+The group decides to check out Bolsong the Grey, to figure out if he knows a way to take care of the dragon, perhaps by poison.

+Return to Laufi's farm in the morning to let them know we've taken care of the werewolf.
+Discuss the Girda house.
+Turns out they left before the orc wars.

+Laufi hands us a pounch of coins as reward for taking care of the wolves.

+Gonna head back to the villiage and chat up Rorvald, to give him an idea of status.

+We stopped along the way to chat with Ilva's father he suggested we talk to Dagni about wolves.
+We relay the fact that there could be more werewolves in the area.
+We also let him know there's a dragon in the area! yay.

+Next: Rorvald, the city elder.
+He thanks us and throws us another sack of gold.
+Greeg has already told Rorvald that we took care of the werewolves.
+Rorvald invites us in and offers smoke and tea.

+Laufi gave us each 15g, Rorvald gave us 25g each.

+Volsung, Mr. Wizard dude, Dagni (Laufi's daughter) is 'prenticed to Volsung. and she'll get in contact with him for us, so that we can ask him some questions.

+On the docks a young human male asks Kal if he needs assistance.
+Kal gets some static from the kid.
+On the other side of the Solskin river there's an abandoned keep and gate.
+There's a hulking elf (7' tall, well muscled, but with a port-wine stain birthmark) approaches.

+The elf comes up to the docks with a couple large war hounds and he greets Kal.
+Kel explains the journey thus far and asks if he knows of any poison we could use to kill the dragon.

+If we had to mount a defense, he would come to the aid of Skolden and fight the dragon.

+Vrondir: Mother Zia is delighted by her approach and talks about some herbs she needed to pick.
+She's a little dissapointed that we killed the werewolf?
+She's pretty sure poisoning the dragon is a terrible idea and no one has done it :)

+We're woken up and told we need to come quickly.
+We go outside the inn and there's a massive eagle with a woven basket strapped to its back.
+Dagni is intisde the basket.
+Dagni invites us up into the basket.

+Vrondir asks the Eagle for a feather, it's not happy about the request.

+We jump into the basket and the eagle flies us away for 30 mins to the east.
+We land in a special spot on a 30+ foot tall tower.
+Sanding in the landing area is an old man wiht a staff (Volsung).

+The tower is built at odd angles with stairs and landing jutting out.

+We ask for poison or weapons that could help...
+He offered to enchant our weapons, so we can help slay the dragon.
+The wizard flew us back to town adn took over the largest room in the inn.

+Ludo: Buy my things store.
+Ludo is a half orc "Greetings customers welcome to 'Buy my Things'.
+How may I help you?"

+Left off sorting out our plan